The Toronto Raptors win their first NBA championship

 In photos: Raptors dethrone Warriors for first NBA title

-Toronto point guard Kyle Lowry celebrates the victory.
+Toronto point guard Kyle Lowry cherishes the victory.

 In photos: Raptors dethrone Warriors for first NBA title